hydrogen18/fairywren/README.rst

     BitTorrent files.
 This can be an empty folder.
 All needed folders and files are created as needed.

+Adding users
+====
+Presently, users cannot be added via the web interface.
+The script adduser.py takes a single argument which is the same JSON configuration file as used by the HTTP servers.
+It prompts for the username and password to add.
+All users have the same permissions presently.

 Tracker in a Box
 ====